atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 % »
 , igg
 /
-parlour, and exclaimed — Lord bless st me!
-I wonder you will not come — I st believe Fanny is dead." ft st Heaven forbid, " replied Mr. Selby, hurrying towards the door.
+parlour, and exclaimed --Lord bless st me!
+I wonder you will not come --I st believe Fanny is dead." ft st Heaven forbid, " replied Mr. Selby, hurrying towards the door.
 • I
-Charles stopped him. — st This will ■st be too much for you, Sir; let me st to her alone: I am now accustomed -- st to horror."
+Charles stopped him. --st This will ■st be too much for you, Sir; let me st to her alone: I am now accustomed -- st to horror."
 He then stew to the fa -- tal chamber,.
-Poor Fanny could only say — st My st brother, be a comfort to our good father, and" " -- -- -- With word she' icxpired in his arms
+Poor Fanny could only say --st My st brother, be a comfort to our good father, and" " -- -- -- With word she' icxpired in his arms
 9